hendrikstill/ha-lego-add-on/readme.md

 It is tested with Homeassistant Core Version `2022.3.6`.

-(!)
-Discalmer: This is mainly a personal setup which I want to share, in case some also needs this.
+:bangbang: Discalmer: This is mainly a personal setup which I want to share, in case some else also needs this.
 Read and understand the (very little) code before you use it!

 ## How to use